How to make your wired headphones wireless and Bluetooth-capable

 Featuring sleek and stylish design and multiple compatibility options for whichever brand of headphones you prefer, the BTunes are an outstanding option for adding Bluetooth functionality to your wired headphones — that said, it only works with higher-end over-ear headphones with a removable AUX cable.

 BTunes packs tons of functionality in such a small package.
 There's an NFC chip for easy pairing with your phone, built-in microphone for accepting calls or using Siri, and gold plated jack plug for superior audio fidelity.
-Rechargable via Micro-USB with battery life up to 10 hours, you'll be set for a day full of connecting your favorite headphones to your new favorite phone wirelessly while also connecting the BTunes to a second Bluetooth-connected device.
+Rechargeable via Micro-USB with battery life up to 10 hours, you'll be set for a day full of connecting your favorite headphones to your new favorite phone wirelessly while also connecting the BTunes to a second Bluetooth-connected device.
 That means you can watch your favorite media on your tablet or TV while still being free to talk to Siri and receiving audio notifications.

 Before you buy, you'll want to check the BTunes' website to ensure your model of headphones are compatible.
 They've also got some models specifically designed to work best with popular headphones such as the Bose QC25, Audio-Technica Ath-M40x.
 Also, we've linked the 3.5mm BTunes adapter below, but if you're headphones require a 2.5mm plug, VOXOA BTunes has you covered there as well.
-While stylish and well-functioning, these are also by far the most expensive option on the list, so if these are simply out of your price range, keep reading.
+While stylish and well-functioning, these are also by far the most expensive option on the list (starting at around $100), so if these are simply out of your price range, keep reading.

 Jumbl Bluetooth 4.0 A2DP Audio Streaming Adapter

 The Jumbl Bluetooth 4.0 adapter works with any pair of headphones or earbuds with a 3.5mm cable.
-Simply plug your headphones into the 3.5mm jack, pair your phone or other Bluetooth-enabled device to the Jumbl and you're good to go.
-The Jumbl features a built-in microphone with noise-cancelling capabilities, multipoint technology to allow for simultaneous connections to multiple devices, and big buttons for controlling playback, volume, and accepting calls.
-There's a small clip on the back for attaching to your shirt, otherwise the Jumbl will fit quite nicely in your pocket.
+Simply plug your headphones into the 3.5mm jack, pair your phone or another Bluetooth-enabled device to the Jumbl and you're good to go.
+The Jumbl features a built-in microphone with noise-canceling capabilities, multipoint technology to allow for simultaneous connections to multiple devices, and big buttons for controlling playback, volume, and accepting calls.
+There's a small clip on the back for attaching to your shirt, otherwise, the Jumbl will fit quite nicely in your pocket.

-Yes, this option still leaves you with a length of wire to contend with, but given how it will work with any pair of headphones with a 3.5mm plug, and the easy-to-use controls, it's a great option for untethering your wired headphones from your phone at a very reasonable price.
+Yes, this option still leaves you with a length of wire to contend with, but given how it will work with any pair of headphones with a 3.5mm plug, and the easy-to-use controls, it's a great option for untethering your wired headphones from your phone at a very reasonable $35.

 Mpow Steamboat Mini Bluetooth 4.0 Music Receiver